-The croquet photo otherwise suggests the sport had an early popularity in New Mexico at the Sun Mount sanatorium in Santa Fe, which along with Fort Stanton, was a tuberculosis treatment center.
+The croquet photo otherwise suggests the sport had an early popularity in New Mexico at the Sunmount sanatorium in Santa Fe, which along with Fort Stanton was a tuberculosis treatment center.

-I don’t know that Meem is in the Sun Mount photo, but it is part of a Meem collection maintained at the New Mexico Records Center and Archives.
+I don’t know that Meem is in the Sunmount photo, but it is part of a Meem collection maintained at the New Mexico Records Center and Archives.
 I found it in an article titled, “The Lungers and Their Legacy — Chasing the Cure in New Mexico,” by Nancy Owen Lewis, scholar-in-residence at the School for Advanced Research.
 (See El Palacio magazine in 2008 for a more scholarly presentation of the photo than mine).
-Meem built a home nearby and some of his property later became part of the Santa Fe Prepatory School campus.
+Meem built a home nearby and some of his property later became part of the Santa Fe Preparatory School.

-I also don’t know if Meem played croquet, but my curiosity continues about the true prevalence of the game in cowboy country in the late 1800s, especially during the height of the New Mexico territory’s Lincoln County War.
-And a recent, two-hour-long National Geographic “documentary” on a possible Kid photo, presented with all the perspicuity of Gabby Hayes, left me with a number of questions.
+I also don’t know if Meem played croquet, but my curiosity continues about the prevalence of the game in the wild southwest in the late 1800s, especially during the height of the New Mexico territory’s Lincoln County War.
+A recent, two-hour-long National Geographic “documentary” on a possible Kid photo, presented with all the perspicuity of Gabby Hayes, left me with a number of questions.

 The National Geographic show focused on a photo supposedly taken in September 1878 on the Tunstall ranch in Lincoln County, two months after a famous 5-day gun battle in the town of Lincoln.

 The people in the photo seem strangely casual after a five-day gun battle.
 Among my other questions is the bareness of the trees in September.
 And, in an earlier post, “Did Billy the Kid cheat at croquet?,” I questioned the strange bulges in the Kid’s sweater, the hand behind his back and the seemingly accusatory posture of his cohort to the right.

-The Kid seems recognizable at least for his cockeyed skypiece and buck-toothed visage, but questions remain about the occasion, the time and the place.
+The Kid seems recognizable at least for his cockeyed hat and buck-toothed visage, but questions remain about the occasion, the time and the place.